 A long time ago (and yes, sometimes still today), nonprofits centered themselves in their communications to donors.
 Fundraising appeals were very – to put it bluntly – “look at what we’re doing” and “give us money.”
 Organization-centric nonprofits glorified themselves, did not acknowledge the contributions of their donors nor honor the donors’ role in creating change.

-However, a new movement is underway to shift the donor from the center and put the beneficiary community in its place.
+However, a new movement is underway to shift the donor from the center and put another group of stakeholders in its place: those who are impacted by the nonprofit’s work.
 By using language that glorifies the donor, critics argue that beneficiaries have lost their agency and appear without an active role in the solutions to the problems they experience.

 Let’s take a deep dive into some of the ways donor-centric language shows up in our lexicon and explore where there may be opportunities and consequences.